-In addition to meeting statutory requirements, companies can be targeted by non-government organizations (NGOs) to use recycled materials and/or Forest Stewardship Council (FSC) certified paper in the packaging materials, which is not mandated by any government agency.
-Developing procurement procedures to ensure FSC-certified or recycled material in packaging can add brand value and prevent significant losses and costs from attacks by NGOs.
-Our lawyers have assisted Fortune 100 companies to respond to NGO attacks and prepare procurement plans to ensure materials are FSC certified and/or from recycled material.
+Non-government organizations (NGOs) target companies for not using recycled materials and/or Forest Stewardship Council (FSC) certified paper in packaging materials.
+No government agency mandates this practice.
+However, adding FSC certified or recycled material to packaging can add brand value and prevent losses from attacks by NGOs.
+Our attorneys help Fortune 100 companies prepare procurement plans to ensure materials are FSC certified and/or from recycled material.

 Providing Strategic Advice to the Packaging Industry

 Bick Law delivers strategic guidance to industry clients facing complex environmental issues and challenges.
 Each California environmental regulatory lawyer at our firm has extensive experience helping businesses comply with requirements in California and other states across the nation.

 Our firm recognizes that government enforcement activities and litigation can be highly disruptive for companies in the industry.
 We work with clients to develop environmental plans that identify and address potential issues before they turn into costly legal problems and disputes.
 When a matter cannot be effectively resolved outside of the litigation process, our attorneys defend companies against government enforcement actions and other private actions in state and federal court.